matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 }
 ```

-Whenever an event that has relations is sent to the client, e.g. pagination,
+Whenever an event that has relations is sent to the client, e.g. sync, pagination,
 event search etc, the server bundles the relations into the event as per above.

 The `parent_id` is:

   * For annotations the event being displayed (which may be an edit)
   * For replaces/edits the original event (not previous edits)
-  * For references should be the original event (?)
+  * For references should be the event being referenced

-The same happens in the sync API, however the client will need to handle new
+For the sync API, clients need to be aware of both bundled relations as well as
-relations themselves when they come down incremental sync.
+incremental standalone relation events in the sync response.

 ## Pagination

-We need to paginate over:
+Our requirements that we need to paginate over:
- * The relations of a given event, via /messages? or /context? or something
+ * The relations of a given event, via a new `/relations` API.
-   else?
-  * For replacements (i.e. edits) we get a paginated list of all edits on the source event
+  * For replacements (i.e. edits) we get a paginated list of all edits on the source event.
-    * Should permalinks point to the most recent revision of a given edit, or
-      the original one?
-     * Permalinks should capture the event ID that the sender is viewing at that
-       point (which might be an edit ID)
-     * The receiver should resolve this ID to the source event ID, and then
-       display the most recent version that event.
+  * For annotations (i.e. reactions) we get the full list of reactions for the source event.
- * Groups of annotations
+ * Groups of annotations, via a new `/aggregations` API.
   * Need to paginate across the different groups (i.e. how many different
     reactions of different types did it get?)
   * List all the reactions individually per group for this message
-  * List all the reactions full stop for this message (same as paginating over replacements)
  * References (i.e. threads of replies)
   * We don't bundle contents in the references (at least for now); instead we
     just follow the event IDs to stitch the right events back together.
-  * We could include a count?
+  * We could include a count of the number of references to a given event.
   * We just provide the event IDs (to keep it nice and normalised) in a dict; we
     can denormalise it later for performance if needed by including the event
     type or whatever.
 We could include event_type if it was useful to say "5